Bubble-Protocol/bubble-sdk/README.md

 Files within a directory inherit their access permissions from their parent directory.
 Directories and files in a bubble can be listed (if the user has read permissions) to obtain such properties as length and modify time.
 These features can be useful to decentralised applications, enabling such features as device synchronisation and data backup.

 Where supported by the storage system, clients can subscribe to files and directories to receive near real-time notifications when they are updated.
-This allows bubbles to be used as basic back end servers for certain types of decentralised applications, such as messaging dapps and social media dapps.
+This allows bubbles to be used as basic back-end servers for certain types of decentralised applications, such as messaging dapps and social media dapps.

 The client library provides a `Bubble` class that encapsulates a bubble hosted on a remote storage system.
 In addition to providing methods to read, write, append and delete content, it allows directories to be listed and the bubble to be managed.